Skip to main content

 • story

-• “The characterisation is a little underdone, but injecting a story mode into the F1 series was a risk well worth taking, and I’m certainly looking forward to more of it.”
+• “The characterisation is a little underdone and the E for Everyone approach means it’s quite an airbrushed take on the F1 world compared to Netflix’s tense and profanity-laden Drive to Survive, but injecting a story mode into the F1 series was a risk well worth taking and I’m certainly looking forward to more of it.”

 • graphics

 The graphics in F1 2021 have received mixed reviews, with many praising the stunning visuals, detailed car models, and realistic environments that enhance immersion in the Formula 1 world.
-However, some players noted that the graphics did not significantly improve over the previous installment, F1 2020, and experienced issues such as crashes and performance drops on certain hardware.
-Overall, while the game showcases impressive graphical fidelity, it also faces criticism for optimization problems and minor bugs.
+However, some players noted that the graphics may not represent a significant upgrade from previous titles, and issues such as crashes and performance drops on certain hardware configurations have been reported.
+Overall, while the game showcases impressive graphical fidelity, it also faces criticism for optimization problems and minor visual inconsistencies.

 • “The visuals in F1 2021 are stunning, with highly detailed car models, realistic environments, and breathtaking track designs.”